 Using Home Remedies to Relieve a Throat Pain

-1.Gargle to help reduce swelling and relieve pain.
+1. Gargle to help reduce swelling and relieve pain.
 Mix 1 teaspoon of salt into 8 ounces of warm water.
 Take the liquid into the back of your throat, gargle with your head turned slightly up, and spit the water out.
 Gargle once every hour or so.
-You should wash your mouth out after so your mouth doesn’t taste too bad.
+It would be best if you washed your mouth out after your mouth didn’t taste too bad.

 Use a steam treatment with warm water and a dishtowel.
 Bring 2-3 cups of water to a soft boil and remove from heat.
 (Optional: steep chamomile, ginger, or lemon tea in the water.)
 Let rest for about 5 minutes.
-Put your hand over the steam coming off the water to test if it is too hot.
-Pour the water into a large bowl, drape a clean dishtowel over your head, and bring your covered head over the steam issuing from the bowl.
+Put your hand over the steam from the water to test if it is too hot.
+Pour the water into a large bowl, drape a clean dishtowel over your head, and bring your covered head over the steam from the bowl.
 Breathe deeply through your mouth and nose for 5-10 minutes.
 Repeat as necessary.

 1. Relieving Your Sore Throat with General Health Practices